-Chocolate Cross Day was held at the Lancaster County Prison with a follow up Luncheon at the Eden Resort on April 14, 2022, 8am-1:30pm.
+Chocolate Cross Day at the Lancaster County Prison followed by a Luncheon at the Eden Resort

 Public Officials Spoke with Great Ideas After We Prayed for Them